A systematic variational approach to band theory in a quantum computer: Introduction

-Band structures are an extremely useful tool but are limited by the single-electron approximation.
-Exchange and correlation effects can be treated through \textit{ad hoc} correction terms to the effective field, but these methods fail when applied to highly-correlated systems.
-Quantum computers have the potential to surpass band theory by imposing fermionic statistics onto qubits and including electron correlation terms directly in the system Hamiltonian.
-For example, Quantum Phase Estimation (QPE) is a quantum algorithm which extracts eigenstate energies from a simulated system on a noise-resilient quantum computer at a low cost of classical computational resources.\cite{Aspuru_Guzik_2005, Dob_ek_2007} However, quantum circuits designed for the QPE algorithm tend to require longer coherence times than are available in the era of Noisy Intermediate-Scale Quantum (NISQ) devices, so recent efforts focus on hybrid algorithms which balance quantum and classical resource costs.
-In particular, a more popular algorithm for molecular ground-state energy calculations is the Variational Quantum Eigensolver (VQE).\cite{Peruzzo_2014,McClean_2016,Kandala_2017} Many variants of VQE have arisen in recent literature, including methods such as Variational Quantum Deflation (VQD) capable of exploring excited states.\cite{Higgott_2019}
+Quantum computers surpass Hartree-Fock by imposing fermionic statistics onto qubits and including electron correlation terms directly in the system Hamiltonian.
+Quantum Phase Estimation (QPE) is a quantum algorithm which extracts eigenstate energies from a simulated system on a noise-resilient quantum computer at a low cost of classical computational resources.\cite{Aspuru_Guzik_2005, Dob_ek_2007} However, quantum circuits designed for the QPE algorithm tend to require longer coherence times than are available in the era of Noisy Intermediate-Scale Quantum (NISQ) devices, so recent efforts focus on hybrid algorithms which balance quantum and classical resource costs.
+In particular, a more popular algorithm for molecular ground-state energy calculations is the Variational Quantum Eigensolver (VQE).\cite{Peruzzo_2014,McClean_2016,Kandala_2017,Cerezo_2020DEC} Many variants of VQE have arisen in recent literature, including methods such as Variational Quantum Deflation (VQD) capable of exploring excited states.\cite{Higgott_2019} However, resource costs for interesting systems still tend to exceed those currently available, and there is still some doubt whether error in hybrid algorithms can be made to converge sub-exponentially.\cite{Cerezo_2021,Bittel_2021}